tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/6.Use Calico Observability to troubleshoot connectivity issues/README.md

 ```

-6. Check the connectivity to hipstershop application. `https:\\hipstershop.<LabName>.labs.tigera.fr` via your browser.
+6. Check the connectivity to hipstershop application. `https://hipstershop.<LabName>.labs.tigera.fr` via your browser.